Joe Bennett (footballer): International career

 Bennett was part of the England under-19 squad at the 2009 European Championships in Ukraine in the summer of 2009.
 After featuring as a substitute in England's opening two group matches, draws with Switzerland and hosts Ukraine, Bennett was named in the starting lineup for his side's final group match, a 7–1 victory over Slovenia.
 He remained in the starting lineup for England's semifinal victory over France and their defeat to Ukraine in the final.
 He was due to participate in the 2009 FIFA U-20 World Cup but did not because of club commitments.

 Bennett received his first call up for the England under-21 side after a series of impressive first team performances for Middlesbrough on 2 February 2011.
 He went into the squad for the game against Italy U21s, making his debut in the match as England suffered a 1–0 defeat.
 In May 2011, he was named in England's provisional 40-man squad for the 2011 UEFA European Under-21 Championship but was omitted from the final selection.
 He won his third and final cap for the under-21 side in a 4–1 victory over Israel in September 2011.

 Style of play

 Bennett is regarded as an attacking full-back with impressive speed.
 During his career, he has played as a left wing-back and a left winger as well as a traditional full-back.
 Paul Fraser of The Northern Echo has described Bennett as "very quick, likes to get forward and is probably better attacking-wise than he is defensively."
 Bennett has stated that he likes "to get forward whenever I can" and "be involved as much as possible and get some crosses in."

 Personal life

-Bennett and his wife Cherie have three children together.
+Bennett and his partner Cherie have three children together.